Eugerome/KMP_Search/README.md

 ## To Do:
 - Replace the list output with something prettier
 - Update template
-- Highlight matched pattern in the text
+- Highlight matched pattern in the text - DONE
 - Put into a docker container